Students across the nation walk in honor of Ruby Bridges’ legacy while making strides toward a more inclusive education system.

 “Her story teaches us to stand up for ourselves and not hide what we want to say,” said Lorenzo Buecker, a fourth grader from Arroyo School.

-The movement spread far quicker than expected: Not only was RBWTSD made official by the school district, but it was also adopted by the city of South San Francisco and the San Mateo County Office of Education (SMCOE).
+The movement spread far quicker than expected: Not only was RBWTSD made official by the school district, but it was also adopted by South San Francisco and the San Mateo County Office of Education (SMCOE).

 In 2021, with the help of the SMCOE, California State Senator Josh Becker signed a resolution for the statewide observation of RBWTSD.